L'Aura

-L'Aura (born Laura Abela; Brescia, 13 August 1984) is an Italian singer, songwriter, composer, pianist and violinist.
+Laura Abela (born 13 August 1984), known by the pseudonym L'Aura, is an Italian singer, songwriter, composer, pianist and violinist.

+Career

-Early career
+Early years

 L'Aura spent two years in San Francisco in preparation for recording her first record titled Okumuki, which was recorded in Italy and released in 2005.
 She sang part of it in Italian and part of it in English.
 The producer was Enrique Gonzalez Muller, who had worked with Nine Inch Nails, Kronos Quartet, Jason Newsted, Dave Matthews Band, and Joe Satriani.